MntCer/Rooc/README.md

 #### Polymorphism

-In "TODO, polymorphism is supported through the use of traits, rather than class inheritance.
+In Rooc, polymorphism is supported through the use of traits, rather than class inheritance.
 Traits define a set of methods that multiple structs can implement.
 This allows for type-safe, flexible code without the complications that inheritance can bring.

 ```c